torchbox/rca-wagtail-2019/docs/upgrading.md

 How to test:

 - Sign in as admin and searh for 'students', this will show you a student page.
-- Editing the student page as admin you shouldn't be able to edit the ' Student user account' or ' Student user image collection' fields.
+- Editing the student page as admin, you shouldn't be able to edit the ' Student user account' or ' Student user image collection' fields.
-- Next, sing in as a student to edit your own student page.
+- Next, sign in as a student to edit your own student page.
-- Student shouldn't see the Wagtail search in the sidebar, or any page, images etc menu links.
+- Students shouldn't see the Wagtail search in the sidebar, or any page, images etc menu links.
 It's all removed aside from 'help'
 - you should see a reduced amount of fields compared to signing in as admin.
 - The fields shown to superuser vs student roles can be seen [here](https://github.com/torchbox/rca-wagtail-2019/blob/master/rca/people/models.py#L765) in rca.people.models.StudentPage.content_panels